menmai/turtle_project/README.md

 F represents a forward movement.

 The file input is expected to be .txt format with content similar to: LRFFRLRRLLLLRFFLRLFF/ (Note: The app is able to discern between characters and character casing.
-The file also does some file name validating.
-Only the following characters are valid for the file name: "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-. ")
+The input also does some file name validating.
+Only the following characters are allowed for the file name: "ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-. ")

 <h2>Running the app</h2>